BLUE HORIZON, BOOK 4

-“Ah yes, I forgot that you didn’t like that,” the grey mouse said.
+“Ah yes, I forgot that you didn’t like that,” the gray mouse said.

-Merlin shook his head and waved a hand through the air.
+Merlin waved a hand through the air.
 “It’s okay,” he said with a look around the small group that was gathered in the large reception room.
 “I’ll get used to it.”

 “How’s Sam doing?”
 Cindy asked as Stuart passed around the breakfast items he’d brought.
 The mastiff took his coffee and a cinnamon roll to a seat near the fireplace and sat down to eat it quietly.

 The wolf perked up at Cindy’s question and grinned.
 “She’s happy as a puppy,” he said.
 “We’ve spent the past two weeks with Bill, Shannon and the kids, but we’ve also been looking for a house of our own.
 We had it narrowed down to three, but each had hidden storm damage that I discovered while giving each of the places a close inspection.”

 “Most people wouldn’t think to look that closely,” Stuart remarked.

 “I’ve lived on a ship out between the stars for the past ten years,” Merlin reminded him.
 “Looking at everything closely to make sure there are no leaks or malfunctioning life-support systems is rather ingrained in me.
 Something potentially wrong can often be a life or death situation out in space.”

 “It’s not as critical on the ground, but it’s still a habit.
 Shannon and Samantha will be looking at a couple more houses today, but I thought I should make an appearance here at the office and try to get settled into my new position.”

 “How can we get you started?”
 Keri asked.